Hoblayerta/Nard.chat/README.md

 ### Prerequisites
 - Node.js v18 or higher
-- Metamask or another wallet compatible with Arbitrum Sepolia
+- Metamask or another wallet compatible with Base Sepolia
 - Access to Base Sepolia RPC

 ### Installation